achendev/DisableCtrlClick/README.md

 5. Drag to /Applications, launch it.
 It will be added to 'Open at Login' automatically.

-6. Grant Accessibility permission in System Settings.
+6. Grant Accessibility and Input Monitoring permissions in System Settings.

 ## Troubleshooting